Mercedes C-Class review - MPG, CO2 and running costs

 In this review

-- 2Engines, performance and driveThe C-Class remains a solid, stable cruiser that’s a little unexciting in the bends.
-New engines are an improvement, and AMG offerings are still huge fun
+- 2Engines, performance and driveThe C-Class remains a solid, stable cruiser, while AMG offerings are still huge fun

-- 4Interior, design and technologyC-Class has a cabin that’s among the most sumptuous in the class, and new tech keeps it at the sharp end too
+- 4Interior, design and technologyThe C-Class has a cabin that’s among the most sumptuous in the class, while on-board tech is still decent

 - 5Practicality, comfort and boot spaceThe C-Class offers a good amount of room up front for driver and passenger, but the boot size is nothing special

 - 6Reliability and SafetyThe C-Class brings a solid air of quality, with proven components and a five-star safety rating